GabesSeven/3DGEO-remote-sensing-API/README.md

 # 3DGEO remote sensing Application Programming Interface (API)

 <p style="text-align: justify;">
-  <a href="https://www.linkedin.com/company/3dgeobr/">3DGEO Agricultural Monitoring with Remotely Piloted Aircraft System (RPAS) / Drones</a>, sstartup that uses the most modern aerial mapping tools with drones offering agile and low-cost geotechnology solutions for agricultural monitoring.<br>
+  <a href="https://www.linkedin.com/company/3dgeobr/">3DGEO Agricultural Monitoring with Remotely Piloted Aircraft System (RPAS) / Drones</a>, startup that uses the most modern aerial mapping tools with drones offering agile and low-cost geotechnology solutions for agricultural monitoring.<br>
   <br>
   This project is part of the first project built by the company.
 The code presented ⚠️⚠️<b>DOES NOT COMPROMISE INTELLECTUAL PROPERTY</b>⚠️⚠️, as it is present in a <b>Machine Learning technique</b>.<br>
   <br>